jimratliff/GenoMac-system/README.md

 NOTE: If revisions to the Brewfile imply installing *new* apps from the Mac App Store, you must sign in to the App Store before executing the below steps.

-To update all apps (and install/remove apps as required by any changes in the Brewfile):
+To update all apps (and install/remove apps as required by any changes in the Brewfile) after refreshing the local clone:
 ```bash
 cd ~/.genomac-system
 git pull origin main